astroturfcss/astroturf/README.md

 ### Composition, variables, etc?

 How you accomplish that is mostly up to your preprocessor.
 Leverage Sass variables, or Less mixins, or postcss nesting polyfills, or whatever.
 The css you're writing is treated exactly like a normal style file so all the tooling you're used to works as expected.
-For composition, specifically around classes, you can also use css-modules `composes` to compose styles, since astroturf extracts styles to consistent names;
+For composition, specifically around classes, you can also use css-modules `composes` to compose styles and interpolation;

 ```js
 // Button.js